kquo/tips/azure/index.md

 Helpful Microsoft Azure cloud tips.

 ## Azure Cloud
-The __cloud__ metaphor usually evokes a feeling of something that is experienced without understanding what it is or how it works, and Microsoft Azure [cloud computing](https://en.wikipedia.org/wiki/Cloud_computing) can definitely feel that way.
-To avoid a lot of hype, it is best to approach the Azure Cloud as revolving around two major realms: **Resource** and **Security**.
-This approach is not how Microsoft typically documents Azure.
-Nonetheless, this is a much more helpful perspective on how it is put together and how it works.
+The __cloud__ metaphor usually evokes a feeling of something that is experienced without understanding what it is or how it works, and Microsoft Azure [cloud computing](https://en.wikipedia.org/wiki/Cloud_computing) if no different.

+To avoid the hype, let's approach the Azure Cloud as revolving around two major realms: **Resource** and **Security**.
+This is not how Microsoft typically documents Azure, but it's a more helpful perspective on how it is put together and how it works.
 In essence, the Azure cloud can be summarized by its two fundamental realms: Azure Resource Services and Azure Security Services.

 ## Azure Resource Services
 What we call _Azure **Resource** Services_ here is essentially the comprehensive suite of [Products](https://azure.microsoft.com/en-us/products/) and tools to host applications, store data, and enable various services on Microsoft's Azure cloud.
 Institutions can access these wide array of **Azure Services** which include virtual machines (VM), databases, storage solutions, machine learning, artificial intelligence (AI), serverless computing, content delivery networks (CDN), and much more.
 The functions of these services are primarily managed via the Azure Resource Manager API at <https://management.azure.com>, and are detailed at <https://learn.microsoft.com/en-us/azure/azure-resource-manager>.
 Azure services are the core of the Azure ecosystem.